 Films featuring Gorgeous Period Dress

-seldom show the dirt and grime of everyday life in the old days, which meant odd situations in which impoverished serfs and peasants would be decked out in crisply laundered clothing.
+seldom show the dirt and grime of everyday life in the old days, which meant odd situations in which impoverished serfs and peasants would be perfectly clean, hygienic and decked out in crisply pressed, laundered clothing.
 Of course, fantasies like Highlander

 and comedies like Blackadder